 4. Leave more time to get to the airport than you normally would

-Benjamin Franklin once said “An once of prevention is worth a pound of cure.”
+Benjamin Franklin said, “An ounce of prevention is worth a pound of cure.”
 While he wasn’t referring to travel, this sage advice is perfect when planning and preparing for a trip to the airport.
-Prepare for lots of other travelers slowing your travel to and through the airport, especially during the holidays, spring break and at the largest/busiest airports in the world.
-We know, it’s no fun sitting at the airport waiting for your flight to depart, but it’s less stressful that nearly missing the gate closing as your running to catch your flight.
+Prepare for lots of other travelers slowing your travel to and through the airport, especially during the holidays, spring break, and at the largest/busiest airports in the world.
+We know, it’s no fun sitting at the airport waiting for your flight to depart, but it’s less stressful than nearly missing the gate closing as your running to catch your flight.
 If you’ve allowed yourself some time at the airport, then you can get a little exercise in before boarding (see tip 3)!

 5. Dress yourself for comfort

 Gone are the old days when people were expecting to dress their best for airline flights and we say ‘thank goodness’!
-As airplanes get more cramped and seats and leg room get smaller, you should take comfort whenever you can get it when flying.
+As airplanes get more cramped and seats and legroom disappears, you should take comfort whenever you can get it when flying.
 Of course, no one wants to look like a slob, and if your traveling for business, you may need to wear work attire.
 Luckily, most jeans come with stretch so they can be a great option for traveling.
 Lightweight fabrics that don’t wrinkle easy, like these from Eddie Bauer are a great option for travel.

 6. Catch up on your sleep

-If you really want to reduce stress when traveling during the holidays, take advantage of a little forced downtime and catch some z’s on the plane.
+If you are serious about reducing stress when traveling during the holidays, take advantage of a little forced downtime and catch some z’s on the plane.
 Opt for seat selection at the window so you can enjoy some uninterrupted sleep.
-Pack a neck pillow, small blanket, noise cancelling headphones or ear plugs and a sleep mask to drown out as much light as possible.
+Pack a neck pillow, small blanket, noise-canceling headphones or earplugs, and a sleep mask to drown out as much light as possible.
 You’ll arrive at your destination refreshed and ready to enjoy your time away!

 7. Leave the driving to us